-This chicken meatballs recipe tastes just like your favorite chicken Parmesan!
+This Chicken Parmesan Meatballs Recipe tastes just like your favorite chicken Parmesan!
 Make some today with fresh ingredients and delicious marinara.

 A classic Italian dish is transformed into tender, flavorful bites that are ready to eat in just 30 minutes!